 Avery Island is a giant salt dome island.
 Since 1868 the McIlhenny family has mined the salt for its iconic Tabasco pepper sauces.
 Learn about production of this ubiquitous hot sauce on the factory tour, then explore the lush Jungle Gardens, opened to the public by company President Edward Avery “Ned” McIlhenny in 1935.
 Hugging Bayou Petite Anse, this sprawling 69-hectare park brims with exotic plants, colorful blooms and live oaks.
 Alligators lumber across the trail and snowy white egrets take flight from the rookery.

-Find Food and Entertainment in Lafayette and Breaux Bridge
+Find Food and Fun Things to Do in Lafayette and Breaux Bridge

 Forty-eight kilometers north, the city of Lafayette and its sidekick Breaux Bridge are the dancing heart of Cajun country.
 Crowds bob into the night at the Blue Moon Saloon, a Lafayette legend for its lively Cajun and zydeco bands.
 Keep dancing in Breaux Bridge at Café Des Amis, where zydeco bands and Cajun breakfast keep the vibe upbeat on Saturday mornings.